Glossary of terms - Common terms

 Time spent in an enterprise or organisation in another country, with a view to acquiring specific competences that are needed by the labour market, gaining work experience and acquiring more understanding of the economic and social culture of that country.

-In the context of Erasmus+, relates, unless otherwise indicated, to any activity involving at least two Programme Countries.
+In the context of Erasmus+, relates, unless otherwise indicated, to any activity involving at least two EU Member States and third countries associated to the Programme.

 Transversal (soft; life) skills